drumman22/linux-scripts/README.md

 # linux-scripts
-Custom scripts I made for using linux
+Custom scripts and functions/commands I made for using linux